-Over the holidays, most of us look forward to taking a break from work to enjoy ourselves with family and friends.
+During the holidays, most of us look forward to taking a break from work to enjoy ourselves with family and friends.

-Holiday parties, family get togethers, and evenings out are great for securing our social connections, but if we’re not careful, it can also do serious damage to our health.
+Holiday parties, family get-togethers and evenings out are great for securing our social connections, but if we’re not careful, it can also do serious damage to our health.

-Of course, no one wants to be told to count calories this time of year, but consider this: researchers recently reported that in all three countries studied (United States, Germany, and Japan), people gained weight around the holidays.
+Of course, no one wants to be told to count calories this time of year, but consider this: researchers recently reported that in all three countries studied — United States, Germany, and Japan — people gained weight around the holidays.
 Worse, half of that weight gain was still there the following summer.

 Other studies have shown similar results.
-In 2000, for example, researchers found that weight increased significantly during the holiday period as compared with the rest of the year, and was not reversed during the spring or winter months.
+In 2000, for example, researchers found that weight increased significantly during the holiday period as compared with the rest of the year and was not reversed during the spring or winter months.

-So how do we keep a lid on calorie count without taking all the joy out of the holiday season?
-There’s one really simple thing you can do, which is to cut back on the fancy drinks.
+So, how do we keep a lid on calorie count without taking all the joy out of the holiday season?
+There’s one simple thing you can do, which is to cut back on the fancy drinks.

 Why not give it a try this year?

-7 Unhealthy Holiday Drinks—and Tips to “Make Them Better”
+7 Unhealthy Holiday Drinks and Tips to Make Them Better

 Yes, it’s traditional and it’s tasty, but one cup has about 340 calories, 19 grams of fat and 21 grams of sugar.
 It takes about an hour of exercise to burn off that many calories.

-For the average 2,000 calorie daily intake, the recommended fat intake is 65 grams, which means that one cup of egg nog spends about 30 percent of your daily allotment.
-The American Heart Association recommends no more than 37.5 grams of sugar a day for men, and 25 grams a day for women.
+For the average 2,000 calorie daily intake, the recommended fat intake is 65 grams, which means that one cup of eggnog spends about 30 percent of your daily allotment.
+The American Heart Association recommends no more than 37.5 grams of sugar a day for men and 25 grams a day for women.
 That one cup of eggnog pretty much shoots that, too.

 If you add any sort of alcohol to that cup, you’re only increasing the damage.
 An eggnog latte is worse.
 The typical tall size from Starbucks — even if you use skim milk — will cost you 350 calories and a whopping 39 grams of sugar.

-- Peppermint Mocha & Pumpkin Spice Latte
+2. Peppermint Mocha & Pumpkin Spice Latte

 The pumpkin spice latte is not much better, with 410 calories and 17 grams of fat per 16-ounce serving.
 In fact, it’s best if you think of most specialty coffee drinks as treats rather than coffee.

-Enjoy them occasionally for dessert if you like, but don’t think of them as replacement for your regular morning jolt of caffeine.
+Enjoy them occasionally for dessert if you like, but don’t think of them as a replacement for your regular morning jolt of caffeine.
 If you are addicted, try these adjustments.

-- White Russian and Mudslide
+3. White Russian & Mudslide

 Other versions that include half-and-half instead of heavy cream come down to about 300 calories.

 To make it better: Try a “skinny” white Russian, which usually contains skim milk and weighs in at about half the calories.
-You can also make one yourself with vodka, Kahlua, and almond milk or coconut milk (instead of regular milk) and save yourself calories and fat.
+You can also make one yourself with vodka, Kahlua and almond milk or coconut milk instead of regular milk and save yourself calories and fat.
 One made like this is only about 180 calories.

-- Hot Chocolate
+4. Hot Chocolate

 Surely this one is innocent?

-Well, it depends on what kind you get, or make.
-The ready-mix kinds usually aren’t bad on calories — around 120 to 150 per cup — but they are typically full of sugar, preservatives, and partially hydrogenated fats.
+Well, it depends on what kind you get or make.
+The ready-mix kinds usually aren’t bad on calories — around 120 to 150 per cup — but they are typically full of sugar, preservatives and partially hydrogenated fats.

-To make it better: If you make your own cup with low-fat milk and real unsweetened cocoa powder (add in a pinch of sugar and a drop of vanilla extract for flavor), you’ll end up with about 200 calories and you won’t have all the preservatives and partially hydrogenated fats.
+To make it better: If you make your own cup with low-fat milk and real unsweetened cocoa powder — add in a pinch of sugar and a drop of vanilla extract for flavor — you’ll end up with about 200 calories, and you won’t have all the preservatives and partially hydrogenated fats.
 Plus, you’ll get the benefit of the healthy antioxidants in the chocolate.
 At the coffee shop, ask for the skinny version made with skim milk and skip the whipped cream.

-- Hot Buttered Rum
+5. Hot Buttered Rum

-This treat is made from rum, butter, hot water or cider, sweetener (usually brown sugar), and spices.
+This treat is made from rum, butter, hot water or cider, sweetener — usually brown sugar — and spices.
 Sometimes, ice cream is added.

-To make it better: Cocktail experts recommend using Butter Buds (a butter substitute) in place of real butter to cut down on fat and calories.
-You can also use an alternative sweetener, and stay with water instead of cider to slim it down even more.
+To make it better: Cocktail experts recommend using Butter Buds — a butter substitute — in place of real butter to cut down on fat and calories.
+You can also use an alternative sweetener and stay with water instead of cider to slim it down even more.

 Frozen options are usually worse, and can raise the calorie-count to 500 or more.

-- Tom and Jerry
+7. Tom and Jerry

-To make it better: You can ask for skim milk to cut down on calories and fat, and for low-calorie sweetener.
+To make it better: You can ask for skim milk to cut down on calories and fat and for low-calorie sweetener.

 5 Healthier Alternatives